ESF-Works

 Objectives

-• Developing and assisting businesses to realise their potential, enabling them to remain competitive in today’s economic climate
+• Developing and assisting businesses to realize their potential, enabling them to remain competitive in today’s economic climate.

 At the heart of the MEIRG is a confidential web-based recruitment database using C-Web.
 Participating companies display vacancies on the MEIRG site and view prospective candidates.
 People looking for new job opportunities in the manufacturing engineering sector are able to job search easily and quickly for current vacancies.
 Individuals register their details and access a job matching service, through which they are personally matched against any suitable vacancies.